TwinkieTweaks/Twinkie/README.md

 ## Features
 - **NEW!** Ghost Editor, allows you to access the ghost editor without the cheat code
-- Dashboard, an input display with customizable colors
+- Dashboard, an input display and **NEW!** gear display with customizable options
 - Medals window, for easily viewing medals

 ## TODO (from most viable to least)